Zagreb school stabbing: Perpetrator

-The perpetrator, a 19-year-old male, identified by the authorities only by his initials, L.M., was a former student at the school who had suffered from severe mental health issues, such as Bipolar personality disorder and 2 other undisclosed disorders, the perpetrator also attempted to commit suicide in 2023.
-His mother told 24sata that he was taken to a psychiatric institution for a treatment on the day of the attack, and that she doesn't know when or how he ended up going to Prečko Elementary School.
+The perpetrator, Leonardo Mušančić (born c.
+2005), was a 19-year-old at the time of the attack, was a former student at the school who had suffered from multiple severe mental health issues, such as borderline personality disorder and two other undisclosed disorders; he also attempted to commit suicide in 2023.
+His mother told 24sata that he was taken to a psychiatric institution for a treatment on the day of the attack, and that she did not know when or how he ended up going to Prečko Elementary School.
 The mother also added that she was afraid of her son due to his behaviour and that, one month prior to the attack he held her and his grandmother hostage in their own apartment by taking their phones and keys.

 Croatian media site RTL reported that the attacker was "obsessed" with knives and sabres, which he purchased on the internet.
 On one of his reviews in April 2024 on a site that specialized in selling knives and similar sharp objects, he added that one of the knives "weren't sharp enough".
+Mušančić was also found out to have obsessed over the Sandy Hook Elementary School shooting.

+Legal proceedings

+The trial started on 24 September 2025 and concluded approximately three months later.
+In first instance verdict announced on 23 December the perpetrator, now 20, received 50 years in prison, which is the maximum prison sentence provided under Croatian law.